Chris Devenski: Arizona Diamondbacks

 On January 20, 2021, Devenski signed a minor league contract with the Arizona Diamondbacks organization.
-On March 29, 2021, Devenski was selected to the 40-man roster.
+On March 29, he was selected to the 40-man roster.
 On May 15, Devenski was placed on the 60-day injured list with a sprained right UCL.
-On June 6, Devenski underwent Tommy John surgery, officially ending his 2021 season.
-Devenski registered an 8.59 ERA in 8 games for Arizona in 2021.
+On June 6, he underwent Tommy John surgery, officially ending his 2021 season.
+He registered an 8.59 ERA in 8 games for Arizona in 2021.
 On October 8, Devenski elected free agency.
-On October 25, 2021, Devenski re-signed with the Diamondbacks on a minor league contract.
+On October 25, Devenski re-signed with the Diamondbacks on a minor league contract.